printingplate/printingplate/README.md

 # PrintingPlate
-## Sanitized WordPress development
+## Build manageable WordPress apps

-A flexibel and lightweight setup for professional WordPress projects.
+PrintingPlate is a lightweight, professional and easy to use project setup for WordPress.
+It makes working with WordPress faster, more secure and more fun.

 ### This is still very much in development.
 Use with caution.